adityagaikwad/trackAmazon/README.md

 # trackAmazon
-This is a website to find/track the changes in price of an Amazon product and displaying the same with graphs.
+# Synopsis
+TrackAmazon is built on Python’s Django​ Web framework.
+TrackAmazon is a Amazon.in product price tracker.
+The user inputs the product link and the website tracks the product price and informs the user if the price falls below the user specified threshold using e-mail.
+The product price fluctuation graph is also maintained for better price tracking.